 During County Government Month in April, CSAC is presenting blogs and short video features on 13 award-winning programs from nine counties that demonstrate effective, original and cost-conscious ways counties are serving their citizens.

+Watch the Video.
 Ask Santa Cruz County Chief Probation Officer Scott MacDonald about the value of thinking outside the box and his eyes light up.
 If you want someone to promote the effectiveness of the current corrections system, then you better find someone else to talk to.
 MacDonald is quick to repeat the quote that “the corrections system needs to do more correcting and less collecting.”

 For the past seven years, Santa Cruz County has been thinking outside the box on how it treats technical parole violators.
 Their program is called the Warrant Reduction Advocacy Project (WRAP) — and it’s working.
 Since the program’s inception, Santa Cruz County has been able to reduce warrants by more than 60 percent.

 Rather than issue a traditional warrant, the county contracts with Friends Outside, a local nonprofit “that’s always had an interest in helping inmates return to the community and succeed,” MacDonald explains.
 When contacted by the Probation Department, Friends Outside staff works to find violators, using the contacts they have previously made.
 They notify violators of the problem and how they are facing a potential warrant.
 More often than not, the violator quickly reports.

 “A lot of people go to prison for a cumulative failure of violating the rules of probation,” MacDonald says.
 “We see WRAP as not only saving a lot of jail space but also keeping people from that trajectory that lands them in prison.
 It’s a good example of the types of innovations we need to implement as we move forward with AB 109 prison realignment.”